sondr0p/google-homepage/README.md

-Mini Project to deconstruct an existing web page and rebuild it Lesson from The Odin Project (http://www.theodinproject.com/courses/web-development-101/lessons/html-css)
+Mini Project to deconstruct an existing web page and rebuild it.
+Lesson from The Odin Project (http://www.theodinproject.com/courses/web-development-101/lessons/html-css)